comunica/website/pages/docs/2_modify/1_getting_started/1_custom_config_cli.md

 so that you can modify the internal capabilities of your query engine.

-In this guide, we will keep it simple, and we will just **remove some parts of the config file** to create a more lightweight query engine.
+In this guide, we will keep it simple, and we will just **remove some parts of the config file** to create a more lightweight query engine, and query it from the command line.
-In a next guide, we will look into [adding a component to a config file](/docs/modify/getting_started/custom_config_add/).
+In a next guide, we will look into [querying with a custom config from a JavaScript app](/docs/modify/getting_started/custom_config_app/).

 <div class="note">
 This guide assumes basic knowledge on querying with Comunica.
 If you haven't looked into this yet, it is recommended to follow
-<a href="/docs/query/getting_started/">one of the getting started guides</a>.
+<a href="/docs/query/getting_started/query_cli">the getting started guide on querying from the command line</a>.
 </div>

 ## 1. Requirements of a config file